Brandonsams/Digital-CV/resume.md

 ### <span>VA Profile Data Analyst</span> <span>May 2023 - Present</span>

-- Fulfilled high-priority, high volume ad-hoc data requests for VEO Comms Team
+- Fulfilled high-priority, high volume ad-hoc data requests for VEO Communications Team
-- Enabled accelerated turn-around times by designing, implementing, and maintaining self-service dashboard solutions
+- Accelerated turn-around times and increased data autonomy by designing, implementing, and maintaining self-service contact information dashboard
-- Investigated and tracked data quality issues for information in Customer Experience Insights
+- Investigated and tracked data quality issues as visible in Customer Experience Insights
-- Designed and Implemented PowerApp solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System
+- Designed and Implemented Power App solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System
+- Exploration, aggregation, and documentation of partner systems that are connected to VA Profile

 ---